bevin-benny/bevin-benny.github.io/README.md

 ---

 ## What I am doing
-- MSc / coursework and portfolio development — University of South Wales, Treforest
+- BSc / coursework and portfolio development — University of South Wales, Treforest
 - Building small web projects, database practice apps, and learning automation
 - Maintaining this portfolio and documenting projects on GitHub